Understanding Tenant Rights Without a Lease Agreement

 Factors Affecting the Duration a Tenant Can Stay

-• Legal Protections: Tenants can challenge evictions if due process was not followed.
+- Legal Protections: Tenants can challenge evictions if due process was not followed, particularly if they have nowhere else to go.

 Termination of Lease Agreement by Tenant